List of The Settlers of Catan products: The Settlers of Nuremberg

 Released in 1999 to celebrate the 950th anniversary of the city, Die Siedler von Nürnberg is a stand-alone board game set in Nuremberg.
 It differs from the original game in several respects.
 Instead of dice, there is a deck of cards with numbers and events on them; roads are pre-established; instead of cities, players build workshops inside the city to produce goods for sale.

 The Kids of Catan

 The Kids of Catan is a children's game played on a revolving board, published in 2003.

 Settlers of Catan Junior

 Settlers of Catan Junior was announced at the 2007 Nuremberg toy fair.
 This version has a board that is much smaller and has two sides: one for two-players and one for 3 or 4-players.
 The game play is shortened to about 30 minutes.
 Players used resources to build pirate lairs and pirate ships.

+De Kolonisten van de Lage Landen

+Released in 2009, this version of catan depicts both the Netherlands and the Flanders which is the dutch speaking part of Belgium.
+In this version the players build governments and monuments across the two countries, also being able to trade fish for certain rewards.
+The game can be played by up to 5 players but if less than 4 players play the Flanders part of the board is unused.